 How do I reference something created by generative AI?

-There are no specific guidelines for citing ChatGPT or other generative AI in Harvard style.
+This guidance is based on the latest advice for citing ChatGPT or other generative AI in APA style (April 7, 2023).
 This is interim advice only and subject to change.

 Generative AI tools like ChatGPT cannot accurately cite their own sources.
 Any references they provide may be false or non-existent – you should always check the original source for any references that are generated.

 References should provide clear and accurate information for each source and should identify where they have been used in your work.
 You may provide a copy of the output from generative AI in an appendix in your paper so readers have access to the exact text that was generated.

 Where you have used generative AI to assist you with your assignment, you should acknowledge this.
 An acknowledgement might look something like this: